 Build between 1906-1912, La Pedrera is a beautiful organic modernist building located in the spacious Passeig de Gracia Boulevard not too far from the old town.
 Its white magnificent, sober, and unforgettable.
 For many, it is Gaudi’s favorite work.

 This is Gaudi’s last civil work, and well – nowadays doubles as museum, office building, and even some fortunate locals live there.
 There is a fancy overpriced restaurant-cafe on the ground floor.

 The while broad and prominent facade was built using broad limestone blocks from the nearby Garraf Massif, just 40km south from Barcelona.

 The building hosts a large interior courtyard, which is accessed from the main gate.

-The roof is one of its most notable elements, completely adorned with cheeky chimneys, fans, staircase exits and skylights.
+As you can see, the unforgettable facade and the roof are the most notable elements, completely adorned with cheeky chimneys, fans, staircase exits and skylights.
 Don’t miss it!

 How to get to the Casa Mila?